Simone2611/Animecrack-Remake/README.md

 ## Bugs that i didnt fixed:

-- if u click outside the input it doesn't close the pop up with the 4 anime
 - Mobile is strange but not that bad
 - Similar anime tab work but it search the first word of the title and sometime it can search too much anime
 - Music tab for some reason have thumbnail strange